slb19/onlineLottery/README.md

 # onlineLottery

-Online lottery App build with Node/Express , Next.js and Postgres
+Online lottery App connected with PayPal .Build with Node/Express , Next.js and Postgres

 Work on progress...!